marcdubybroad/RelianceDemo/README.md

    - Issue the command 'java -jar build/libs/reliancedemo-0.1.jar'

 **Configuration:**
+ - A `envSetup.txt` file was added to the root directory to help set up java and gradle locations.
+Simply modify the file and run the following command in a Unix shell:
+   - `. ./envSetup.txt`
  - The file containing the application configurations are:
    - For the application: `src/main/resources/application.properties`
    - For the unit tests: `src/test/resources/application.properties`